-We used some of our Marriott Bonvoy points to stay at a Key Largo Marriott resort.
-It was in a great location, had access to the beach, we had a beautiful room with a king-size bed overlooking the pool, and we loved that we had the option of the pool, the hot tub, or the shore with sand beneath of feet there.
+We used some of our Marriott Bonvoy points to stay at a Key Largo Marriott resort, Playa Largo Resort & Spa.
+It was in a great location, had access to the beach, had a beautiful room with a king-size bed overlooking the pool, and we loved that we had the option of the pool, the hot tub, or the shore with sand beneath of feet there.

 Florida Keys Two Day Itinerary in Key Largo